webpack/webpack.js.org/src/content/contribute/writing-a-loader.md

 - The first loader, called last, is expected to return JavaScript and an optional source map.
 - The loaders in between will be executed with the result(s) of the previous loader in the chain.

-So, in the following example, the `foo-loader` would be passed the raw resource and the `bar-loader` would receive the output of the `foo-loader` and return the final transformed module and a source map if necessary.
+In the following example, the `foo-loader` would be passed the raw resource and the `bar-loader` would receive the output of the `foo-loader` and return the final transformed module and a source map if necessary.

 **webpack.config.js**